Jack McKinney (basketball): Early life

-McKinney was born in Chester, Pennsylvania, to Paul McKinney, a police detective, and Jen McMahon, a homemaker.
+John Paul McKinney was born on July 13, 1935, in Chester, Pennsylvania, to Paul McKinney, a police detective, and Jen McMahon, a homemaker.
 He attended St. James High in Chester, where he played basketball under coach Jack Ramsay.
 He graduated in 1953.

 College career

 McKinney went to college at Saint Joseph's University in Philadelphia.
-He played three seasons for the Hawks, who were also coached by Dr. Jack Ramsay, and led the team to the Big 5's inaugural title and the school's first ever postseason in the 1956 National Invitation Tournament (NIT).
+He played three seasons for the Hawks, also coached by Ramsay, and led the team to the Big 5's inaugural title and the school's first postseason appearance in the 1956 National Invitation Tournament (NIT).
 He was also a member of their track and field team.

 Coaching career

+St. James High School (1959–1960)

 McKinney coached one season at St. James in 1959–60, leading them to a 17–11 record.

+Saint Joseph's (1960–1965)

+McKinney coached five years at his alma mater St. Joseph's as an assistant under Ramsay.

+Philadelphia Textile (1965–1966)

+McKinney was the head coach at Philadelphia Textile for one season in 1965–66.

+Saint Joseph's (1966–1974)

-After five years at his alma mater St. Joseph's as an assistant under Ramsay, McKinney was the head coach at Philadelphia Textile for one season in 1965–66.
-He returned to St. Joe's in 1966, replacing the departed Ramsay as head coach.
+McKinney returned to St. Joe's in 1966, replacing the departed Ramsay as head coach.
 McKinney is a member of the Saint Joseph's and the Big 5 Halls of Fame.
 He was also named the Eastern Coach of the Year by Philadelphia sportswriters for his 1973–74 season when the Hawks, predicted to have a poor year after graduating Mike Bantom to the NBA and Pat McFarland to the American Basketball Association (ABA), had a stellar season again winning their conference and qualifying for postseason play.
 However, he was fired after a first-round loss in the 1974 NCAA Division I basketball tournament, and his dismissal prompted a demonstration by over 500 students.

+Milwaukee Bucks (1974–1976)

+McKinney was an assistant coach with the Milwaukee Bucks from 1974 to 1976.